Kinder Morgan to fold units into one company in $70 billion deal

-Top U.S. pipeline company Kinder Morgan Inc said on Sunday it will put all its publicly traded units under one roof in a $70 billion deal, responding to investor concerns about its growth prospects and complicated financial structure.
+Top U.S. pipeline company Kinder Morgan Inc (KMI.N) said on Sunday it will put all its publicly traded units under one roof in a $70 billion (41.7 billion pounds) deal, responding to investor concerns about its growth prospects and complicated financial structure.

-The affected units include Kinder Morgan Energy Partners LP, Kinder Morgan Management, and El Paso Pipeline Partners.
+The affected units include Kinder Morgan Energy Partners LP KMP.N, Kinder Morgan Management KMR.N, and El Paso Pipeline Partners EPB.N.
 The deal is comprised of $40 billion in Kinder Morgan Inc equity, $4 billion in cash and $27 billion in assumed debt.

 Chairman and Chief Executive Officer Rich Kinder had been under pressure from investors and last month on Kinder Morgan Partners' second-quarter earnings call said combinations of the Kinder companies were being evaluated.